 The scholarship application is CLOSED.

-Scholarship Application and all additional items must be submitted or postmarked by the close of business day, FRIDAY, JUNE 1, 2018 to be considered eligible for a potential scholarship.
+Scholarship Application and all additional items must be submitted or postmarked by the close of business day, CURRENTLY CLOSED to be considered eligible for a potential scholarship.

 Mail or deliver applications and additional items to: